-Chapter 2, "Composing SELECT Statements," and Chapter 5, "Composing Advanced SELECT Statements," discuss the language you use to make queries.
+Chapter 2, "Composing SELECT Statements," on page 2-1, and Chapter 5, "Composing Advanced SELECT Statements," on page 5-1, discuss the language you use to make queries.

-For information about how to build and implement your data model, see the IBM Informix Database Design and Implementation Guide.
+For information about how to build and implement your data model, see the IBM Informix: Database Design and Implementation Guide.